bigyihsuan/EsotericReaction/README.md

 However, these operations are independent of that, and are mostly noble gases.
 Any instances of `X` can be `Li` or `Be`, for placing the result "above" or "below" the current carbon.
 All functional groups bonded to the current carbon are moved with the carbon.

+Unmarked operaions default to the carbon "below" the current one.

 | Instruction | Effect                        | Notes                                                                                  |
 | ----------- | ----------------------------- | -------------------------------------------------------------------------------------- |